Super Lawyers - Badge

 • Pest infestation: Pest infestation in or near food preparation can lead to unsafe food with a higher risk of food poisoning.
 Food facilities that don’t take proper pest prevention or removal steps could be liable.

 • Warehouse contaminants: Foods can become contaminated when stored in the warehouse.
 This may include environmental or food processing contaminants.
-For example, canned vegetables may be subject to contamination.
+For example, improperly canned vegetables may be subject to contamination.

 Liability in a Food Poisoning Lawsuit